 In many communities, formal EI jobs go primarily to men.
 Worldwide it is extremely rare to find any EI companies with higher than 10% female employment, with many being less than 5%.
 In some countries this is because men have better access to education and therefore possess more necessary skills, because mining jobs may require a certain level of physical strength, or because of potential pregnancies (in terms of time this would take out of work, or the risks of exposure to chemicals).
 In other countries, discrimination is based on a combination of stereotypes within the EI companies and within communities (often among both men and women) that EI work is "men's" work.
-In mining, for instance, in many communities, superstitions and traditional beliefs dictate that women should not enter mines, for fear of explosions, or that women will drive ore bodies deeper into the earth.10 and male community leaders.
+In mining, for instance, in many communities, superstitions and traditional beliefs dictate that women should not enter mines, for fear of explosions, or that women will drive ore bodies deeper into the earth.

+In some cases EI companies base their hiring discrimination on 'cultural sensitivity,' concerned that hiring women for better-paid skilled jobs would be against local culture and would cause a backlash against women by male workers and male community leaders.
 Where EI displaces traditional livelihoods, programs are often implemented to create new work for displaced inhabitants.
-However, these programs also frequently only look at formal work displaced or at the owner who has lost a productive asset, which is generally biased toward male employment and ownership.11 Women generally make up half or more of a community's members, but in some communities unemployment rates of surveyed women are as high as 87%.12
+However, these programs also frequently only look at formal work displaced or at the owner who has lost a productive asset, which is generally biased toward male employment and ownership.
+Women generally make up half or more of a community's members, but in some communities unemployment rates of surveyed women are as high as 87%.